randymramli/Shopify-Fall-Intern-Challenge/README.md

 ##### 3. What product was ordered the most by customers in Germany?

--- Merge Customers, Orders, and OrderDetails with Product table using their respective IDs -- Get only the orders with the customerID that correspond to Germany -- Group them all based on the name of the product and sort it by how much that product has been ordered -- Check the highest value and return the name of that product
+-- Merge Customers, Orders, and OrderDetails with Product table using their respective IDs<br>
+-- Get only the orders with the customerID that correspond to Germany<br>
+-- Group them all based on the name of the product and sort it by how much that product has been ordered<br>
+-- Check the highest value and return the name of that product<br>

 ```
 SELECT Products.ProductName, SUM(OrderDetails.Quantity) AS Total_Orders, Customers.Country